The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕🐕🐕

-Cross Town Community Orchard is fully enclosed, dog friendly and open to the public.
-It provides a safe place for your dog to explore and features collection of fruit trees cared for and shared by the local community.
+A relatively new space (created in 2021) Cross Town Community Orchard is fully enclosed, dog friendly and open to the public.
+It provides a safe place away from the town centre for your dog to explore and features a growing collection of fruit trees cared for and shared by the local community.

-The coffee van, Sister Barista, is often parked outside the orchard from Monday to Thursday, offering great coffee and traybakes.
-Why not take your dog for a stroll and grab a coffee, or even pick a pear from one of the fruit trees?
+As an added bonus, the brilliant Sister Barista coffee van is parked outside the orchard from Monday to Friday, offering hot and cold drinks and some amazing traybakes.
+Why not take your dog for a stroll, grab a coffee and pick a pear from one of the many fruit trees?

 Rating (out of 5)